-ITEMS TO BE INSPECTED INSPECTION TO PERFORM

-Tires Check tire pressure and condition. - Front: MIN 69 kPa, LOADED 83 kPa - Rear: MIN 83 kPa, LOADED 152 kPa

-Wheels Check wheels and lug nuts for damage.
+ITEMS TO BE INSPECTED INSPECTION TO PERFORM Tires Check tire pressure and condition. - Front: MIN 69 kPa, LOADED 83 kPa - Rear: MIN 83 kPa, LOADED 152 kPa Wheels Check wheels and lug nuts for damage.
 Radiator Check cleanliness of the radiator.
 Engine oil Check engine oil level.
 Coolant Check coolant level.

-Air filter Inspect the air filter.
+Engine air filter Inspect the engine air filter.
+CVT air filter Inspect the CVT air filter (when vehicle is used in severe riding conditions).
 Drive shaft boots Check drive shaft boots and protectors condition.

-Cargo and load Cargo Load: If you transport a cargo, respect the load capacity of 272 kg.
+Cargo and load Cargo Load: If you transport a cargo, respect the maximum load capacity of 272 kg.
 Ensure cargo is properly secured to the rear cargo box.
-Vehicle Load: Ensure that total load on the vehicle (including operator, passenger, cargo and added accessories) does not exceed 363 kg.
+Vehicle Load: Ensure that total load on the vehicle (including operator, passenger, cargo, tongue weight and added accessories) does not exceed 363 kg.
 If you are pulling a trailer or another equipment: - Check hitch and trailer ball condition. - Respect the tongue capacity and towing capacity. - Ensure trailer is properly secured to hitch.

-ITEMS TO BE INSPECTED INSPECTION TO PERFORM Poor oorgo hoy Check if the cargo box is properly latched.
+ITEMS TO BE INSPECTED INSPECTION TO PERFORM Poor oorgo boy Check if the cargo box is properly latched.
 Rear cargo box Check if both tail gates are properly latched.
 Chassis and suspension Check underneath vehicle for any debris on chassis or suspension and clean them properly.